MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/operations-functions.md

----
+﻿---
-title: Basics of defining operations and functions
+title: Defining operations and functions
 description: The fundamentals of defining operations and functions
 author: gillenhaalb
 ms.author: a-gibec@microsoft.com